Études (Chopin): Impact

-Although sets of exercises for piano had been common from the end of the 18th century (Muzio Clementi, Johann Baptist Cramer, Ignaz Moscheles, and Carl Czerny were composers of the most significant), Chopin's Études not only presented an entirely new set of technical challenges, but were the first to become a regular part of the concert repertoire.
-His études combine musical substance and technical challenge to form a complete artistic form.
-They are often held in high regard as the product of mastery of combining the two.
+Although sets of exercises for piano had been common since the end of the 18th century (Muzio Clementi, Johann Baptist Cramer, Ignaz Moscheles, and Carl Czerny wrote the most significant ones), Chopin's études not only presented an entirely new set of technical challenges but were the first to become a regular part of the concert repertoire.
+They combine musical substance and technical challenge in a complete artistic form.

-His effect on contemporaries such as Franz Liszt was apparent, based on the revision Liszt made to his series of concert études after meeting Chopin.
-Other great composers after him, such as Schumann, Debussy, Prokofiev, and Rachmaninoff, wrote études in the same style as Chopin's.
+The études' effect on contemporaries such as Franz Liszt is apparent from the revision Liszt made to his series of concert études after meeting Chopin.
+Other composers after him, such as Schumann, Debussy, Prokofiev, and Rachmaninoff, wrote études influenced by Chopin's.

-Contemporary Polish musicologist Tadeusz A. Zielinski wrote, on Op.
-10, that "not only did they become an orderly demonstration of a new piano style and the formulas peculiar to it, but also an artistic ennoblement of this style."
-Chopin's Études are not without modern influence as well.
-Several of the études have lodged themselves in popular music, movies, or television shows.
+Polish musicologist Tadeusz A. Zieliński wrote of Op.
+10, "not only did they become an orderly demonstration of a new piano style and the formulas peculiar to it, but also an artistic ennoblement of this style."
+Chopin's études remain well-known, and several have lodged themselves in popular music, movies, and television shows.